pivotal/docs-tap/app-sso/service-operators/tls-scenario-guides.hbs.md

 ```

+If you have an existing wild-card TLS certificate in another `Namespace`, use the following AppSSO configuration values:

 > **Note** This scenario is exactly the same as
-when using an existing TLS certificate in the same namespace,
+when using an existing TLS certificate in the another namespace,
 but the certificate is a wild-card.

-If you have an existing wild-card TLS certificate in another `Namespace`, use the following AppSSO configuration values:

 ```yaml
 ---